Chapter 5:

 Come on!
 My opinion of you was so high before!
 How can you forget such an important detail!?

-Again, oblivious to my thoughts, she goes on, “Based on old sources from previous veteran parties sent to map the Nazul forest, this region of the forest can only be encountered at least two hundred miles in.
+Again, oblivious to my thoughts, she goes on, “Based on old sources from previous veteran parties sent to map the Nazul forest, this section can only be encountered at least two hundred miles in.

 Unless there’s some dark druid expanding the forest, some force teleported us here.”